MJbae/refactoring-with-codes/README.md

 # A. BAD SMELLS IN CODE
 ### 1. Mysterious Name
+The code's names are not simple and clear.
 ### 2. Duplicated code
+The same code snippet exists in multiple places.
 ```kotlin
 fun calculateSalesTax(amount: Double): Double {
     return amount * 0.08